Antetokounmpo leads the way, Bucks win Budenholzer’s return

+Milwaukee took charge of the game in the second half with Khris Middleton and Antetokounmpo exerting their will in the paint.

+“We played a little bit harder, moved the ball and we did a better job of rebounding,” Antetokounmpo said.
+“Running and getting to our spots, knocking down shots.
+That’s it.”

-ATLANTA — Giannis Antetokounmpo scored 33 points, Eric Bledsoe added 24 points and 10 assists, and the Milwaukee Bucks beat the Hawks 133-114 on Sunday in Mike Budenholzer’s return to Atlanta.
+Antetokounmpo scored 33 points, Eric Bledsoe added 24 points and 10 assists, and Milwaukee beat the Hawks 133-114 on Sunday in Mike Budenholzer’s return to Atlanta.

-Budenholzer, making his first appearance at State Farm Arena since leaving the Hawks after last season, said before the game that he wished his former team well as it rebuilds with youngsters John Collins, Trae Young, Kevin Huerter and Omari Spellman.
+Budenholzer, making his first appearance at State Farm Arena since leaving the Hawks after last season, wished his former team well as it rebuilds with youngsters John Collins, Trae Young, Kevin Huerter and Omari Spellman.

+“It’s good to come back and see some familiar faces where you worked for five years,” Budenholzer said.
+“I think to check that box and for the team to play well and execute is good.
+We’ll move on.”

 Milwaukee has won 12 of 15 dating to Dec.
 14. The Bucks began the day outscoring opponents by an NBA-leading 9.1 points per game.